techidaily/site-windows11/source/_posts/decoding-success-vs-failure-in-user-credentials-entry-on-pcs.md

 ## How to View Failed and Successful Login Attempts in Event Viewer

- The[Event Viewer](https://www.makeuseof.com/windows-event-viewer-guide/) lets you view Windows logs for the application, security, system, and other events.
+ The [Event Viewer](https://www.makeuseof.com/windows-event-viewer-guide/) lets you view Windows logs for the application, security, system, and other events.
 While a useful application to troubleshoot system issues, you can use it to audit login events on your Windows PC.

  Follow these steps to view failed and successful login attempts in Windows: